AidanColombana/Game-of-Thrones-Tapestry/README.md

 ## Background

-This project was created originally for my CSCI 497 class, but quickly became a passion project as I spent an obscene amount of time creating a completely functional and (relatively) to-scale map of the Game of Thrones universe.
+This project was created for my CSCI 497 midterm, but quickly became a passion project as I spent an obscene amount of time creating a completely functional and (relatively) to-scale map of the Game of Thrones universe.
 The map I used was the concept map for the show adaptation's later seasons, which in the end isn't the 'canon' map, or even makes sense in-universe, but who cares!
-Definitely not me! ~~I will never forgive you, David Benioff and D.B.
+Definitely not me... ~~I will never forgive you, David Benioff and D.B.
 Weiss~~ 😅

 ## Concepts

 This project combines 3 core skills: Sewing, Electrical circuitry, and 2 Arduino's C++ programming.
 I am no good at sewing, and electrical circuitry is more of a personal passion than my profession, but in the end, a working tapestry was made!
-By combining actuators and sensors along the various pins available on both my first Arduino board (Lilypad Protosnap Plus) and my second board (FLORA), allowing for one of the most complex projects I have completed.
+By combining actuators and sensors along the various pins available on both my first Arduino board (Lilypad Protosnap Plus) and my second Arduino board (FLORA), leading to one of the most time-consuming projects I have completed.

 ## Implementation